Cole-Codemann/SIMD-GPU-Core/README.md

 A lane, however, has no "autonomy"; 16 lanes are controlled by a single **warp**, with the warp being a traditional SIMT (Single Instruction, Multiple Threads).
 A warp takes in a single instruction, determines which lanes should be running it, then performs the operation on each of the active lanes at the same time.
 Lets say for example an instruction goes to the warp telling it multiply Register 4 by Register 5, and place the result in Register 6.
 The warp will apply this operation to each of its 16 lanes, regardless of their values in each of the three registers.
 This is the basis of SIMT processing.
 Below is an example of one of these processors running 16 lanes, the design is heavily inspired by RISC-V 5 stage processor with some custom changes to match the architecture closer.

 ![Diagram](./images/warp.drawio.png)

+Each warp executes a 5-stage pipeline: FETCH → DECODE → EXE → EXE2 → WB.
+The first three stages are standard: fetch the instruction, decode control signals and read registers, execute in the ALU.
+The EXE2 stage exists to break what would otherwise be the critical timing path: the ALU output (purely combinational across 16 parallel lanes, including 16 multipliers) feeds through a writeback mux and NZP flag derivation before reaching the register file write port.
+At 100 MHz on Kintex-7, this path does not close in a single cycle.
+EXE2 registers the ALU result, and WB writes it back, splitting the path into two short stages rather than one long one.
+To keep the pipeline fed despite this depth, the warp implements both scoreboarding and two-level data forwarding.
+The scoreboard tracks in-flight destination registers and NZP flag updates, stalling decode when a source operand isn't ready yet.
+Data forwarding from both EXE2 and WB back to decode resolves most dependencies without stalling, with back-to-back dependencies stalling only one clock cycle, a latency that warp scheduling can typically hide.

 While each warp acts as a stand-alone processor in most control aspects, there are some resources they have to share, this is due to the fact that four warps coexist in a single core.
 Most importantly, these warps share a common ALU, meaning all additions, subtractions, multiplications, etc. need to be scheduled since only one warp has access to it at a time (This is one of the larger differences between my current design and "realer" GPU's who have many different computational resources that are shared such as FPUs, MACs, etc...
 See section "Future Work" for how this is a goal to implement.
 In addition to the ALU, all the warps share a memory controller, which stands between the warps and the DMEM bank, scheduling and performing all reads and writes for the warps.
 The inclusion of the warps allow for maximized usage of the more bottlenecked and/or hardware intensive blocks while allowing each warp to step through their other instructions in parallel, increasing throughput substantially.
 Below is a simplified representation of how each component interfaces between eachother.